NASA: Environmental impact

 The exhaust gases produced by rocket propulsion systems, both in Earth's atmosphere and in space, can adversely affect the Earth's environment.
 Some hypergolic rocket propellants, such as hydrazine, are highly toxic prior to combustion, but decompose into less toxic compounds after burning.
 Rockets using hydrocarbon fuels, such as kerosene, release carbon dioxide and soot in their exhaust.
-Carbon dioxide emissions are insignificant compared to those from other sources; on average, the United States consumed 803 e6USgal of liquid fuels per day in 2014, while a single Falcon 9 rocket first stage burns around 25,000 USgal of kerosene fuel per launch.
+Carbon dioxide emissions are insignificant compared to those from other sources; on average, the US consumed 803 e6USgal of liquid fuels per day in 2014, while a single Falcon 9 rocket first stage burns around 25,000 USgal of kerosene fuel per launch.
 Even if a Falcon 9 were launched every single day, it would only represent 0.006% of liquid fuel consumption (and carbon dioxide emissions) for that day.
-Additionally, the exhaust from LOx- and LH2- fueled engines, like the SSME, is almost entirely water vapor.
+Additionally, the exhaust from LOx- and LH2-fueled engines, like the SSME, is almost entirely water vapor.
 NASA addressed environmental concerns with its canceled Constellation program in accordance with the National Environmental Policy Act in 2011.
 In contrast, ion engines use harmless noble gases like xenon for propulsion.

 An example of NASA's environmental efforts is the NASA Sustainability Base.
 Additionally, the Exploration Sciences Building was awarded the LEED Gold rating in 2010.
 On May 8, 2003, the Environmental Protection Agency recognized NASA as the first federal agency to directly use landfill gas to produce energy at one of its facilities—the Goddard Space Flight Center, Greenbelt, Maryland.

 In 2018, NASA along with other companies including Sensor Coating Systems, Pratt & Whitney, Monitor Coating and UTRC launched the project CAUTION (CoAtings for Ultra High Temperature detectION).
 This project aims to enhance the temperature range of the Thermal History Coating up to 1,500 C and beyond.
 The final goal of this project is improving the safety of jet engines as well as increasing efficiency and reducing CO_{2} emissions.